vsn4ik/input-spinner/CONTRIBUTING.md

 ## Modifying the code
 First, ensure that you have the latest [Node.js](https://nodejs.org) and [npm](https://npmjs.com) installed.

-Test that Grunt's CLI is installed by running `grunt --version`.
-If the command isn't found, run `npm install -g grunt-cli`.
-For more information about installing Grunt, see the [getting started guide](https://gruntjs.com/getting-started).

-1. Fork and clone the repo.
+1. Fork and clone the repo
-1. Run `npm install` to install all dependencies (including Grunt).
+1. Run `npm install` to install all dependencies
-1. Run `grunt` to grunt this project.
+1. Run `npm run test`

-Assuming that you don't see any red, you're ready to go.
-Just be sure to run `grunt` after making any changes, to ensure that nothing is broken.

 ## Submitting pull requests

 1. Create a new branch, please don't work in your `master` branch directly.
 1. Add failing tests for the change you want to make.
-Run `grunt; npm run test` to see the tests fail.
+Run `npm run test` to see the tests fail.
 1. Fix stuff.
-1. Run `grunt; npm run test` to see if the tests pass.
+1. Run `npm run test` to see if the tests pass.
 Repeat steps 2-4 until done.
-1. Open `js/tests/*.html` unit test file(s) in actual browser to ensure tests pass everywhere.
+1. Open `js/tests/index.html` unit test file(s) in actual browser to ensure tests pass everywhere.
 1. Update the documentation to reflect any changes.
 1. Push to your fork and submit a pull request.